gejames/ansible_tower_automation/README.md

 $ git commit -m "updated playbook name to standard of vendor name first"
 ```

+Once you run the playbook, Ansible will update the job template.

 ## Conclusion

 We now have a reusable playbook we can use to create job templates and we've documented why it was updated when our playbook name changed.
-As we configure more assets in Tower with Ansible, our infrasture is becming code that we can deploy as needed.
+As we configure more assets in Tower with Ansible, our infrastructure is becoming code that we can deploy as needed.

 ## Further Reading